-Please join the Center for Media and Information Literacy when we host a screening and post-screening panel discussion of the documentary “The Problem with Apu”.
+On November 5, the Center for Media and Information Literacy hosted a screening and post-screening panel discussion of the documentary “The Problem with Apu”.
 The film focuses on the character Apu Nahasapeemapetilon, an Indian immigrant in the animated sitcom The Simpsons who, for a period, was the only figure of South Asian heritage to appear regularly on mainstream U.S. television.
 The film explores encounters with negative stereotypes, racial microaggressions and slurs against people of Indian and South Asian heritage disseminated through the character.

-The screening is part of US Media Literacy Week, November 6-10, 2018.
+The screening was one event in a series of events in celebration of US Media Literacy Week, November 6-10, 2018.
 Details at http://medialiteracyweek.us/

 Lori Tharps is an associate professor in the Department of Journalism at Temple University.
 She is also founder of the blog “myamericanmeltingpot” and author of several critically acclaimed nonfiction books.
 For more information, see her bio here.